zenozeng/p5.js-svg/logs.md

 - Modify canvas2svg.js: reuse __createElement

-- new implementation for Context.prototype.gc (from bottom to top), fixes #17
+- New implementation for Context.prototype.gc (from bottom to top), fixes #17

-- use setTimeout for gc to make it called after redraw done (after both ctx.save() and ctx.restore() called)
+- Use setTimeout for gc to make it called after redraw done (after both ctx.save() and ctx.restore() called)

 - Test line()